The members of the WSLHD Board are appointed by the NSW Minister for Health for a term of up to four years.

 He worked as a national advocate to the American Medical Association and US Medicare in the areas of surgical coding and reimbursement.

-In 2013 he returned to Australia as chair of Surgery at the Clinical School of WSU.
+In 2013 he returned to Australia as Chair of Surgery at the Clinical School of Western Sydney University.

 Professor Donald Nutbeam